-2.4.4 Completion time.
+2.3.4 Completion time

 Completion time refers to the amount of time between the submission of a task and the submission of the previous task.
 Completion time is measured in seconds.

+2.3.5 Performance plateau

-2.4.5 Performance plateau.
-During the Plateau phase (see Section 2.1.5 and Fig 4), subjects performed 30 identical tasks, providing a unique opportunity to identify if and when a subject achieved a performance plateau.
-A plateau of a performance variable (task completion time, centroid accuracy, or rotation accuracy) was reached when the deviation of the performance variable did not exceed the mean performance of the subject until the end of the Plateau phase.
+During the Plateau phase (see Section 2.1.5 and Fig 4), subjects perform 30 identical tasks, providing a unique opportunity to identify if and when a subject achieves a performance plateau.
+A plateau of a performance variable (task completion time, centroid accuracy, or rotation accuracy) is reached when the deviation of the performance variable does not exceed the mean performance of the subject until the end of the Plateau phase.
 As mean performance, we consider the average performance in a moving window of 20 tasks of the subject to reduce the influence of possible performance outliers.
-This width of the moving window supplied a stable mean by considering a certain inertia in performance improvement without including at all times the extreme values that can often be found towards the beginning and the end of the Plateau phase.
-For each subject, we analyzed after which task the performance stabilized by iterating through a recursive process, in which the relative deviation of the last task of the Plateau phase was calculated.
-If it did not exceed one (thus if the deviation of the performance variable in this task is not higher than its mean), we iterated this calculation for the previous task until we arrived at a task where the relative deviation was larger than 1.
-We considered all tasks after this (until the last task of the phase) to be on a performance plateau.
-If a subject reached a performance plateau, we took the average performance (for example, mean completion time per task) of all the tasks that were completed after reaching this plateau.
+This width of the moving window supplies a stable mean by considering a certain inertia in performance improvement without including at all times the extreme values that can often be found towards the beginning and the end of the Plateau phase.
+For each subject, we analyzed after which task the performance stabilized by iterating through a recursive process, in which the relative deviation of the last task of the Plateau phase is calculated.
+If it does not exceed one (thus if the deviation of the performance variable in this task is not higher than its mean) we iterate this calculation for the previous task until we arrive at a task where the relative deviation is larger than 1.
+We consider all tasks after this (until the last task of the phase) to be on a performance plateau.
+If a subject reaches a performance plateau, we take the average performance (for example, mean completion time per task) of all the tasks that are completed after reaching this plateau.

-2.4.6 Satisfaction.
+2.3.6 Satisfaction

 To assess user satisfaction, we included a corresponding item in the post-questionnaire via a five-point Likert scale from one (not at all satisfied) to five (very much satisfied), with three being a neutral value, and we report results aggregated by setup.
 This pertains to RQ6 (with results presented in Section 3.6).